 The lengthening queue boosted revenue at Goldman’s warehouses – the more metal stored in the warehouses, the more rent and fees.
 But this merry-go-round also affected aluminum prices by increasing the so-called “premium” that customers must pay to cover logistical costs such as storage.
 Our report found, and expert witnesses confirmed at our hearing, that Goldman’s warehouse, by making the queue longer and pushing the premium higher, was hurting manufacturers and consumers by making aluminum more expensive.

 Expert witnesses also told us that if Goldman could use its warehouse to manipulate the queue, and therefore affect aluminum prices, it could profit by employing trading strategies to take advantage of that power.
 And in fact, Goldman rapidly increased its own aluminum trading after it bought the warehouse company.

 Our report offers a number of ways to address these issues.
 The Federal Reserve is considering rules that could limit banks’ activities in commodities, and it should do so.
 We also need stronger rules against improper use of insider information and market manipulation.
 Until such protections are in place, our manufacturers, our markets and our economy are at risk.

-Carl Levin is the senior U.S. senator from Michigan and the chairman of the Senate Armed Services Committee.
+Carl Levin is the senior U.S. senator from Michigan and the chairman of the Senate Permanent Subcommittee on Investigations.